escottgoodwin/lango-trans-de/README.md

 8. Single Order of Recommendation For All Category Clusters

 Individual article recommendations (links) could be ranked in a single list by combining the cosine distance and weighting it by the popularity of the cluster the article link belongs to.
+Links with high cosine similiarity scores (or small cosine distances) are considered highly related to the 'center'

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzAwNDgzNzkyXX0=
+eyJoaXN0b3J5IjpbLTE4MTgwNTY4NDBdfQ==
 -->